MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 If you enable this option, devices are offered all updates after the gradual release cycle finishes.
 Consider this option for datacenter computers that only receive limited updates.

-This setting applies to both monthly as well as daily updates.
+This setting applies to both monthly and daily updates.
-It overrides any previously configured channel selections for platform and engine updates.
+It overrides configured channel selections for platform and engine updates.

-If you disable or do not configure this policy, the device remains in Current Channel (Default) unless specified otherwise in specific channels for platform and engine updates.
+If you disable or do not configure this policy, the device remains in Current Channel (Default) unless specified otherwise in specific channels.
 The device stays up to date automatically during the gradual release cycle, which is suitable for most devices.

 This policy is available starting with platform version 4.18.2106.5 and later.